Inochi2D/inochi2d/README.md

 &nbsp;

 # Supported platforms
-Inochi2D is being developed on Linux but is being made with cross-platform use in mind and thus should work on Windows and macOS as well.
+Inochi2D is being developed on Linux but is being made with cross-platform use in mind and thus should work on Windows.

 Android and iOS are currently not supported due to the lack of an OpenGL ES backend.